Costume Designers

 Costume designers with access to Belgrade's theatre wardrobes, regional makers and the period stock built up over a decade of international shoots, from Nemanjic-era robes to socialist-era tailoring.

 Here is how this works in practice.
-We place costume designers with productions filming across Serbia, supported by a Belgrade-centred crew base that has grown competitively over years of servicing global features and series.
+We place costume designers with shoots filming across Serbia, supported by a Belgrade-centred crew base that has grown competitively over years of servicing global features and series.
 Our costume designers run the wardrobe department from start to finish.
 Script breakdown, character design, sourcing and making, fittings, ageing and breakdown, and on-set scene matching.
 And they do it at Serbian dinar rates well below Western Europe.

 Here is what that looks like on the ground.
-Belgrade, set where the Sava meets the Danube, is well practised at doubling for other European capitals and has hosted global productions including Ralph Fiennes's 'Coriolanus', so designers here are used to global standards.
+Belgrade, set where the Sava meets the Danube, is well used at doubling for other European capitals and has hosted global shoots including Ralph Fiennes's 'Coriolanus', so designers here are used to global standards.
 Serbia's celebrated cinema, with Emir Kusturica a two-time Palme d'Or winner, sustains a craft culture that values costume.
 Four distinct seasons, from cold winters to warm summers, mean designers plan layered, weather-credible looks, and with English widely spoken in the industry, joint work with visiting heads of department is straightforward.

 ACT 03